tothuhien/lsd2/README.md

 *.nexus* : trees in nexus format which contain information about the dates of internal nodes, branch lengths, and the confidence intervals (CI) if option -f was used.

-*.date.nexus* : trees in nexus format where branch lengths are rescaled to time unit by multiplying with the estimated rate.
+*.date.nexus* : similar to *.nexus* trees, but branch lengths are rescaled to time unit by multiplying with the estimated rate.

+*.nwk* : trees in newick format

 ## Citation
 If you use this software, please cite: “ Fast dating using least-squares criteria and algorithms”, T-H. To, M. Jung, S. Lycett, O. Gascuel, Syst Biol.
 2016 Jan;65(1):82-97.